Overview of Services

 The online application must be completed and an interview held prior to a volunteer placement.
 The online application collects basic demographic information, preferences for placement, and personal reference contact information.

-High school students and DHS clients are not required to supply references; however they must have been referred to Volunteer Services by a teacher, professor, DHS caseworker or a DHS supervisor as part of their case plan.
-While references are not required for high school students and DHS clients, individual districts can make that requirement as long as the requirement is consistent for all students and clients within the district.
+High school students and ODHS clients are not required to supply references; however they must have been referred to Volunteer Services by a teacher, professor, ODHS caseworker or a ODHS supervisor as part of their case plan.
+While references are not required for high school students and ODHS clients, individual districts can make that requirement as long as the requirement is consistent for all students and clients within the district.

 Please note: All volunteers must submit to a criminal history check.